Updated at 10:21 a.m. on November 30, 2018

 Does text analytics work?
 In a recent paper, researchers at Harvard Business School and the University of Illinois at Chicago found that a company’s stock price declines significantly in the months after the company subtly changes descriptions of certain risks.
 Computer algorithms can spot such changes quickly, even in lengthy filings, a feat that is beyond the capacity of most human investors.
 The researchers cited as an example NetApp, a data-management firm in Silicon Valley.
 NetApp’s 2010 annual report stated: “The failure to comply with U.S. government regulatory requirements could subject us to fines and other penalties.”
 Addressing the same concern in the 2011 report, the company clarified that “failure to comply” applied to “us or our reseller partners.”
 Even a savvy human stock analyst might have missed that phrase, but the researchers’ algorithms set off an alarm.

 Granted, the study scoured old filings; the researchers had the benefit of hindsight.
 Still, a skeptical investor, armed with the knowledge that NetApp had seen fit to make this change, might have asked herself why.
 If she’d turned up an answer, or even just found the change worrying enough to sell her stock, she’d have saved a fortune: Embedded in that small edit was an early warning.
 Six months after the 2011 report appeared, news broke that the Syrian government had purchased NetApp equipment through an Italian reseller and used that equipment to spy on its citizens.
 By then, NetApp’s stock price had already dropped 20 percent.
+The Department of Commerce later determined that NetApp had not violated any U.S. export laws.*

 While text analytics has become common on Wall Street, it has not yet been widely used to assess the words written by employees at work.
 Many firms are sensitive about intruding too much on privacy, though courts have held that employees have virtually no expectation of privacy at work, particularly if they’ve been given notice that their correspondence may be monitored.
 Yet as language analytics improves, companies may have a hard time resisting the urge to mine employee information.